muhrifqii/dHisStoryGameAI/README.md

 This project meant to be able to be deployed on to [icp.ninja](https://icp.ninja).
 At the time this project is written, there's a couple **constraint** from current [icp.ninja](https://icp.ninja) version:

+- `ic_llm` on the base sample project is using version `0.3.0` which does not consit of `Role::Assistant`.
+Thus this project wont work as the original plan and used some workaround because of it, unless using the `0.4.0` or any latest version.
 - `Cargo.toml` and `package.json` are both locked, preventing the project to adopt more crates/package that is not added from the base sample project.
 - Folder cannot be added.
 - `dfx.json` also locked, preventing the project to add more canister other than the base sample project used. in this case, the project cannot use **Internet Identity**.